aklump/phpswap/README.md

 * Temporarily modifies `$PATH` so that the requested PHP is used.
 * Runs `composer update` so that dependencies are updated for the correct PHP version.
 * Runs the given executable, which can be a command or a script path
-* Restores the original PHP version and runs `composer update` once again to restore the original dependencies.
-(Unless `--no-composer-restore` is used.)
+* Restores the original PHP version and runs `composer install` to restore the original dependencies in _/vendor/_.

 ## What PHP Versions Are Supported?